exponea/flask-redis-sentinel/README.rst

 v2.1.0
 ~~~~~~

-* Thread-safe implementation of the sentinel connection pool, so only one pool per process is now used.
+* Removed the thread-local variable for sentinel connection pool.
+If you want
+  to use sentinel with multiple threads, you need to use a patched
+  version of redis-py.
 * Added `disconnect()` method for resetting the connection pool

 v2.0.1